joseph-woodward-form3/prometheus_best_practices/README.md

 Q: Should a metrics such as database read/writes be represented as separate metrics, or a single metric split by labels (ie `operation="read|write"`)?

 > Read/write and send/receive are best as separate metrics, rather than as a label.
 This is usually because you care about only one of them at a time, and it is easier to use them that way.
+>
+> The rule of thumb is that one metric should make sense when summed or averaged.

 [Source](https://prometheus.io/docs/instrumenting/writing_exporters/#labels)